sneha-pasam/Practice/README.md

-This is a operators program and praticing it in my organisation.
+This is a operators program and praticing example it in my organisation.